unlaunch/documentation/_docs/sdks/dotnet-sdk.md

 The [attributes and associated operators](https://docs.unlaunch.io/docs/features/attributes-operators) are used in [targeting rules](https://docs.unlaunch.io/docs/features/targetingrules).
 These attributes can be passed to the SDK so it can use them when evaluating rules.

-The SDK method supports six types of attributes: String, Number, Soolean, Date, DateTime, and Set.
+The SDK method supports six types of attributes: String, Number, Boolean, Date, DateTime, and Set.
 Here's an example showing how to pass attributes to `GetVariation()` method.

 ```csharp